Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 - [x] trust but verify
 - [ ] assume breach

-**Explaination**: zero trust assumes that the system will be breached and designs security as if there is no perimeter.
+**Explanation**: zero trust assumes that the system will be breached and designs security as if there is no perimeter.
 Hence, don’t trust anything by default.

 [NIST](https://www.nist.gov/blogs/taking-measure/zero-trust-cybersecurity-never-trust-always-verify)